piscesys/fishui/README.md

 # FishUI

-FishUI is a GUI library based on QQC2 (Qt Quick Controls 2), every Cutefish application uses it.
+FishUI is a GUI library based on QQC2 (Qt Quick Controls 2), every Piscesys application uses it.

 ## Features